 — Norma Serrano, MJM Executive Legal Assistant

-Sharon is a young woman who had a son by a man who beat her repeatedly, whenever he was drunk or high on drugs.
-She would take the child and hide from him a few nights at a time, sleeping on friends’ couches.
-She finally found the strength to leave him and moved in with her mother.
+Sharon is a young woman who had a son with a man who beat her repeatedly, especially when he was drunk or high on drugs.
+In these times, Sharon would take her son and hide from this man a few nights at a time, often sleeping on friends’ couches.
+When Sharon finally found the strength to leave the man completely, she moved in with her mother and quickly found a job at a downtown sandwich shop.
+Somehow, the man found out where Sharon was working.

-She quickly obtained work at a downtown sandwich place, but the man found out where she was working.
-Luckily, she was not working when he came into the restaurant but he threatened to shoot the employees if they would not tell him where she lived.
-The owner of the restaurant fired her to avoid the danger.
-Sharon lived in fear that he would find where she was living and carry out his threats to shoot her and her mother.
+Luckily, she was not working when he came into the restaurant; the man threatened to shoot the other employees if they would not tell him where Sharon lived.
+The owner of the restaurant fired her immediately to avoid the danger to his employees and patrons.
+From then on, Sharon lived in fear that this man would find out where she was living and carry out his threats to shoot her and her mother.

-After he was removed from her life, Sharon enrolled in a certified nursing assistant school, completed the course and passed her state exam.
-She is soon to enroll in a program to become a certified medication assistant and to work at Children’s Hospital.
+After the man was removed from her life, Sharon enrolled in a certified nursing assistant school, completed the course and passed her state exam.
+She is soon to enroll in a program to become a certified medication assistant and to work at a children’s hospital.

-William was placed by the Texas Department of Family and Protective Services with his grandparents, through a “voluntary” power of attorney signed by his mother under threat of placement in foster care.
-William had been sexually abused by his mother’s boyfriend when he was very young, and excessively disciplined by the mother throughout his life.
+After William was sexually abused by his mother’s boyfriend when he was very young, and excessively disciplined by the mother throughout his life, he was placed by the Texas Department of Family and Protective Services with his grandparents, through a “voluntary” power of attorney signed by his mother under threat of William’s placement in foster care.

-William was also diagnosed with a series of mental illnesses, but his mother failed to obtain his medications, or seek counseling for him.
-Repeatedly in the space of a year, William attempted to kill himself by jumping from a moving vehicle, and was hospitalized on multiple occasions.
-The District Attorney of Johnson County obtained a court finding that the mother had committed family violence against William as part of a protective order that prevented the mother from coming within 200 yards of his grandparents’ residence or his new school.
-While the order was in place, William improved greatly and had no outbursts or suicide attempts.
-His grandparents found help from MJM for counseling and medication for William during this time.
+Although William had been diagnosed with a series of mental illnesses, his mother failed to obtain his medications or seek counseling for him.
+Repeatedly in the space of a year, William attempted to kill himself by jumping from a moving vehicle, and he was hospitalized on multiple occasions.

-MJM stepped in to protect William by terminating her maternal rights.
-William still struggles with his past and his illnesses, but he is much better now.
-William and his grandparents are still supported by MJM through our Safe Home Program and counseling services.
+MJM stepped in to protect William by terminating the mother’s maternal rights.
+William still struggles with his past and his illnesses, but he is much better now, and MJM still provides support to William and his grandparents through its Safe Home Program and counseling services.

-Adrienne began babysitting for a mother with five young children.
-After learning more about the family, Adrienne realized the mother was a drug user and a victim of abuse by the parade of men in her life.
+When Adrienne began babysitting for a mother with five young children and learned more about the family, Adrienne realized the mother was a drug user and a victim of abuse by the parade of men in her life.
 The only stability and safety in the lives of these five children was Adrienne.

 Adrienne started caring for the children for days, weeks, and then months without the mom returning or even calling to speak to the children.
 After the children became more and more settled with Adrienne and her family, she began seeking a more permanent living situation for the five children.

-Adrienne was referred to MJM by Child Protective Service.
-MJM filed suit and obtained conservator of the children for Adrienne, giving her sole discretion for the wellbeing of these children.
-These youngsters now feel very much a part of a loving, extended family that treats them as theirs.
-Over the years, MJM has provided financial assistance for rent, utilities, food, clothing, along with school supplies and Christmas presents.
+After Adrienne was referred to MJM by Child Protective Service, MJM filed suit and obtained conservatorship of the children for Adrienne, giving her sole discretion for their wellbeing.
+These youngsters now feel very much a part of a loving, extended family that treats them as their own.
+Over the years, MJM has provided financial assistance for rent, utilities, food, and clothing for Adrienne and these five children, along with school supplies and Christmas presents.